awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 s3 = boto3.client("s3")
 s3.list_objects(Bucket="BucketToBeShared")
 ```
-If the codeblock runs without an error then the MLSpace user/project has been successfully given
+If the codeblock runs without an error then the {{ $params.APPLICATION_NAME }} user/project has been successfully given
 permissions for the bucket.